Observation of new resonances decaying to $J/\psi K^+$ and $J/\psi \phi$

 The LHCb detector is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$, described in detail in Refs.~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002}.
 Simulation is produced with software packages described in Refs.~\cite{Sjostrand:2007gs,LHCb-PROC-2010-056,Lange:2001uf,Allison:2006ve,*Agostinelli:2002hh}.
 The \mbox{$\Bp\to\jpsi(\to\mup\mun)\phi(\to \Kp\Km) \Kp$} signal candidates are first required to pass an online event selection performed by a trigger~\cite{LHCb-DP-2012-004} dedicated for selecting $\jpsi$ candidates.
 The signal decay is reconstructed by combining the $\jpsi$ candidate with three kaon candidates with a total charge of one unit.
 The $\phi$ candidate is selected by requiring only one of two $K^+K^-$ combinations to be consistent with the known $\phi$ mass~\cite{PDG2020} within $\pm15$\mev.\footnote{Natural units with $\hbar=c=1$ are used throughout.}

 The offline selection involves a loose preselection, followed by a multivariate classifier based on a Gradient Boosted Decision Tree (BDTG)~\cite{Breiman,*Hocker:2007ht,TMVA4}.
 The preselection is similar to that used in Refs.~\cite{LHCb-PAPER-2016-018,LHCb-PAPER-2016-019} but the requirement on the $\chisqip$ of kaon candidates is loosened, where $\chisqip$ is defined as the difference in the vertex-fit \chisq of the event primary $pp$ collision vertex (PV) candidate, reconstructed with and without the particle considered.
-The BDTG response is constructed using eight variables: the kaon minimum $\chisqip$, the minimum kaon particle identification probability, and the scalar sum of kaon momentum component transverse to the beam direction ($\pt$), the \Bp candidate \pt, its decay vertex-fix quality, the \Bp $\chisqip$, the $\chisq$ of the flight distance with respect to the associated PV, and the angle between the reconstructed momentum direction and the vector connecting the associated PV and the $\Bp$ decay vertex, where the associated PV is the one that gives the smallest $\chisqip$ among all PVs.
-The BDTG is trained on simulated $\Bp\to\jpsi\phi K^+$ decays generated uniformly in phase space for the signal sample, and data from the $\Bp$ candidate invariant mass sidebands for the background sample.
+The BDTG response is constructed using eight variables exploring decay topology, particle momenta components transverse to the beam direction, and particle identification information (PID).
 The requirement on the BDTG response is chosen to maximise the signal significance multiplied by the purity~\cite{LHCb-PAPER-2018-045}.